-After data pre-processing steps, the data is split as 90% train, 5% validation, 5% test and several regression models like Linear Regression, XGBoost, CatBoost, LightGBM, Random Forest are built.
+After data preprocessing steps, the data is split as 90% train, 5% validation, 5% test and several regression models like linear regression, XGBoost, CatBoost, LightGBM, random forest are built.
 Each model is trained with default parameters to see their prediction success on the PPD-EPC data and to continue optimizing the most accurate ones.
-In order to measure model performances, several accuracy metrics are used such as R, Adjusted R, Mean Bias Error (MBE), Mean Absolute Error (MAE), Mean Absolute Percentage Error (MAPE), and Root Mean Square Error (RMSE).
+In order to measure model performances, several accuracy metrics are used such as R^2 , Adjusted R^2 , Mean Bias Error (MBE), Mean Absolute Error (MAE), Mean Absolute Percentage Error (MAPE), and Root Mean Square Error (RMSE).

-Coefficient of determination (R) indicates how dependent and independent variables are correlated in the regression (3).
+Coefficient of determination (R^2) indicates how dependent and independent variables are correlated in the regression (3).
 By calculating the proportion of total variance, it demonstrates the goodness of fit of the model.
 On the other hand, Adjusted R-squared is a modified form of R-squared which adjusts for the number of variables in a model (4).

-$$R^{2} = 1 - \frac{\sum{i} (y{i} - \hat{y}{i})^{2}}{\sum{i} (y{i} - \bar{y}{i})^{2}}$$ (3)
+$$R^{2} = 1 - \frac{\sum{i} (y{i} - \hat{y}{i})^{2}}{\sum{i} (y{i} - \overline{y}{i})^{2}},$$ (3)

 Adjusted

 $$R^2 = 1 - \frac{(1 - R^2)(n - 1)}{n - p - 1}$$

-(4)
+, (4)

-where:

-y: Actual value

-$\hat{y}$ : Predicted value

-n: Sample size

-p: Number of the independent variable
+where y is actual value, \hat{y} is predicted value, n, is sample size, and p is number of the independent variable.

 Bias in the model measures the difference between average prediction and true value.
 High bias causes underfitting and high model error.
 On the other hand, variance shows how much a random variable differs from the expected value.
 It indicates the amount of variation in the prediction when different set of training data is used.
-A model with high variance learns a lot and performs well with the training dataset, but it doesn't generalize well with unseen data, and may show high error in the test data due to overfitting.
+A model with high variance learns a lot and performs well with the training data set, but it does not generalize well with unseen data, and may show high error in the test data due to overfitting.
 Simple models like linear regression generally have high bias and low variance.
-Conversely, complex models like Random Forest generally have low bias and high variance.
+Conversely, complex models like random forest generally have low bias and high variance.
 Bagging and boosting ensemble learning algorithms configure the bias variance trade-off (Bühlmann 2012).